Syrinx55/GenomeProfiler/README.md

 Follow [official instructions](https://git-scm.com/downloads) to install Git.

-Verify that Conda is available by printing its version:
+Verify that Git is available by printing its version:
 ```bash
 git --version
 ```